 What we do

-We will help clients to become more effective at planning and managing their careers over time, recognising that career management no longer consists of a one-off occupational choice, but rather a series of lifelong career transitions.
-Improving the career management skills and competencies of clients will enable them to make these transitions more smoothly, enjoy a higher level of career satisfaction and play a more active part in the economy and in their communities.
+Our professionally qualified careers advisers help individuals to become more effective at successfully managing and planning their career development.
+Career management isn’t about a one-off occupational choice, but rather a series of lifelong career transitions.
+Improving the career management skills of individuals enables them to make transitions more smoothly, enjoy a higher level of career satisfaction and play a more active part in the economy and in their communities.

-- Facilitation of links between employers, schools and colleges to enrich students’ understanding of the world of work;
+- Supporting schools to engage with employers to improve students’ understanding of the world of work;

-- Capacity building to support schools with the Careers and World of Work (CWoW) curriculum, including through our Quality Mark;
+- Providing support for schools with their Careers and World of Work (CWoW) curriculum, including working towards our Careers Wales Mark

-The requirements for our services are set out in our annual remit letter and its technical annex, which are underpinned by the Articles of Association for CCDG and the Framework Document between the Welsh Government and CCDG.
+The requirements for our services are set out in our annual remit letter from Welsh Government and these are underpinned by the Articles of Association for CCDG and the Framework Document between the Welsh Government and CCDG.